methurston/SatPassAvailability/README.md

 2. Consider implementing ORM and Schema control. (http://docs.peewee-orm.com/en/latest/)
 3. Wrap the whole damn thing in flask and make it a rest API.
 4. Return valid JSON with human readable values for each item.
 (Required for #3)

+#Issues:
+For some reason calculations for AO-85 are slightly off from the pass prediction on amsat.org.
+SO-50 and ISS match predictions.

+Max elevation AZ is not matching amsat.